3 Types of Hydro-Jetter Users: Which One Are You?

 Type 3: The Expert

-What They Care About
+What "Experts' Typically Care About

 - Hose reels, tank sizes, and control systems that improve efficiency

-- Nozzles calibrated correctly for your fleet
+- Nozzles calibrated correctly for each jetter and hose-size in your fleet

 What They Expect